sangmank/sangmank.github.com/index.md

 Sangman Kim's Blog
 ==================

 This is Sangman's official blog.
-You may also want to take a look at [http://cs.utexas.edu/~sangmank](my academic page) or [http://www.cerc.utexas.edu/~jiwoo/](my wife Jiwoo's page).
+You may also want to take a look at [my academic page](http://cs.utexas.edu/~sangmank) or [my wife Jiwoo's page](http://www.cerc.utexas.edu/~jiwoo/).

 Writing
 -------